 Chai Pani Restaurant Group India Trip

-Who gets to attend CPRG's India trip?
+Who gets to go on CPRG's India trip?

 Scenes from the 2023 India Trip